Uncle G’s FUN Las Vegas Reviews

 Do you like movies?
 Exciting stories.
 About topics that interest you.
 Enjoy going to a movie theater?
 Alone, or with others?
 Does the smell of freshly popped movie theater popcorn, make you rise up by your nose and start floating towards…wait…only in cartoons and concession stand commercials does that happen to humans.
 Silly me.
 How about laughing out loud with a hundred strangers?
 Something magical to that.
 I experienced it the first time, watching a 1973 Woody Allen film called, Sleeper.
 I was a young teen when it was released.
 Contained several scenes where the people in the audience, were busting a gut, laughing so hard.
 Let me rephrase my question.
 Who the hell doesn’t like the movies?
 If you have been living here in America for a hundred years or less, you know the final cut, that some go to film school for.
 Others make it up as they go along.
 The odds of someone walking into this new horror, sci-fi, fantasy film museum that goes by the name of, Cinelogga, and you not knowing at least one film where they have actual item(s) from, is virtually non-existent.
 You could have been in outer space, living on the international space station, and still, you would sooner or later become aware that Bill and Ted, in the year 2020, had yet another adventure.

-Here in Las Vegas, it’s a few minute’s ride, maybe more in heavy traffic, from where the location of Cinelogga is, and the world-famous Las Vegas Strip.
+Here in Las Vegas, it’s a few minutes’ ride, maybe more in heavy traffic, from where the location of Cinelogga is, and the world-famous Las Vegas Strip.
 Off Sahara Avenue or Karen Avenue, in a commercial plaza that is in the middle of a noticeable comeback.
 Different buildings throughout the property.

 You’ll find Cinelogga upstairs from; Hellbound Horror Collectibles.
 Open less than two years.
 Has a thriving in-person and online business.
 I visited the unique shop, after checking out what was the grand opening of; Cinelogga.
 I walked out with a cool Chucky tin.
 Made me happy!

 I walked into Cinelogga and was greeted by the owner, Dean Street.
 I identified myself.
 Said I was a writer, passed on one of my business cards, but didn’t promise anything about doing a story.
 We talked for a few minutes.
 I asked some questions about the place.
 I paid my $20 fee to get in and proceeded to look at each and every display there was.
 Somewhere around 235 items.
 It would be overkill if I said they had some of the coolest things on Earth.
 Certainly, and especially if into the film genres that Cineloggia covers.
 Behind the scenes, serious collectors that I imagine are doing what they can to obtain items from Tv and movie history.
-To preserve, so not to fade away.
-I sensed a real love for what was going on.
+To preserve, so as not to fade away.
+I sensed a real passion for what was going on.

 Step Right Up

 The very first thing I noticed, besides the way the place is decorated, when I first walked into the world that is Cineloggia, was a line of people.
-Besides the eye-catching cool movie props and all that, sitting at a table signing autographs, is a man who may not know by name, but if you I mention some of his movie or television credits, the bells go off.
+Besides the eye-catching cool movie props and all that, sitting at a table signing autographs, is a man who you may not know by name, but if you mention some of his movies or television credits, the bells may go off.
 Appeared in some really popular productions over the years.
 He’s a little younger than I am.
 At six feet, I tower over him.
 He is, unfortunately, suffering some health problems, as of late.
 His name is; Ed Gale.
 An actor and stunt man, who appeared in a lot of Tv shows or movies that I watched and enjoyed, such as; Child’s Play (1988) – 3rd Rock From The Sun (1998) – Howard The Duck (1986 FYI: Mr. Gale played Howard The Duck) – Spaceballs (1987) – Just Shoot Me (2001) …just to name a few.
 It’s been said that it’s hard keeping steadily employed in Hollywood, but Ed seemed to do so, up until he retired.
 Very approachable.
 Nice guy!
 I talked to him for a spell.
 If I would have had more money on me, I would have gotten an autographed picture from him.
 He was there trying to make a few bucks.
 Nothing wrong with that.
 Maybe next time?
 Cineloggia says they will have ‘special guests’ from time to time who were involved in the entertainment industry, for signing events.
 Keeps things interesting, if you ask me.
 Anyone interested could sign up on the Cineloggia website, and they will be sent updates as they become available.

 With over 200 items to look at, something that took me roughly about 90 minutes to do, I, of course, had my favorites.
 There were also things that I may not have cared about, but others may go apeshit, such as Wonder Woman’s, Lasso Of Truth.
 I kind of quit watching comic book and zombie shit about a decade ago.
 Rare exceptions, nowadays.
 I get tired when the same story is told, again and again; origin stories.
 If I was a teenage boy, I’m sure that I would have, more of an interest.
 Back then if I had a crush on a Tv or movie actress, I’d watch anything they were in.
 If it was television, my penis would turn the channels and tell me what time their show was on.
 That was always helpful.
 Nowadays all my little friend does, is watch me look on the ground for the remote.
 Aging, isn’t it fantastic?
 Beats being a corpse.